Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Conclusion

 \subsubsection{Utilizing LLM Capabilities for Defense}

-The capabilities that make LLMs vulnerable can also be used for defense. \cite{Wu2024LLMs} proposed SELFDEFEND, using the LLM to detect harmful prompts and respond accordingly. \cite{Xie2023Defending} explored a self-reminder technique, reducing jailbreak success rates by encapsulating queries in responsible system prompts.
+The capabilities that make LLMs vulnerable can also be used for defense.
+Wu et al. \cite{Wu2024LLMs} proposed SELFDEFEND, using the LLM to detect harmful prompts and respond accordingly.
+Xie et al. \cite{Xie2023Defending} explored a self-reminder technique, reducing jailbreak success rates by encapsulating queries in responsible system prompts.
 Further research should leverage LLMs’ strengths in language understanding to develop adaptive defense mechanisms.